Good News Bible: Popularity

 The GNB has been a popular translation used across multiple denominations of Christianity.
 By 1969, Good News for Modern Man had sold 17.5 million copies.
 By 1971, that number had swelled to 30 million copies.

 It has been endorsed by Billy Graham and several Christian denominations, including the Catholic Church in the United States (Today's English Version, Second Edition), the Southern Baptist Convention, and the Presbyterian Church (USA).
 Excerpts from the New Testament were used extensively in evangelistic campaigns, such as the Billy Graham crusades and others, from the late 1960s right through to the early 1980s.
 In 1991, a Gallup poll of British parishioners showed that the GNB was the most popular Bible version in that nation.

 In 2003, the GNB was used as the basis for a film version of the Gospel of John.
 In 2008, Swedish group Illuminated World paired the text of the GNB with contemporary photography for the English translation of Bible Illuminated: The Book.

+A catholic edition with the imprimatur of the Catholic Church Episcopal conference was also published by the British & Foreign Bible Society in 2017.
+This version of the Good News Bible (GNB) incorporates the catholic Bible books canon and features the iconic line illustrations by Annie Vallotton.

+The publisher HarperCollins has identified Vallotton as the best-selling artist of all time, thanks largely to the success of the Good News Bible, of which more than 225 million copies have been distributed.

 Features

 The GNB is written in a simple, everyday language, with the intention that everyone can appreciate it, and so is often considered particularly suitable for children and for those learning English.
 There are introductions to each book of the Bible.
 Unlike most other translations, some editions of the GNB contain line drawings of biblical events with a snippet of text.
 The line drawings were done by Annie Vallotton (1915–2013).
-However, Vallotton is credited with doing the drawings only in certain editions of the GNB—in others, the drawings are simply credited to "a Swiss artist".

 Since the focus is strongly on ease of understanding, poetry is sometimes sacrificed for clarity.
 This choice can be seen in the example quotation of John 3:16, which is rendered, "For God loved the world so much that ...", which is more conversational than the familiar "For God so loved the world".
 The phrase contains a figurative, if not literal, translation: the Greek word for "so" in that passage is οὕτως, which likely means "in such a way" as well as "so much".
 Because the implication of the phrase "in such a way that he would sacrifice his only son" includes the implication of "so much" and could certainly not include the opposite "loved the world so little," the translators chose the phrase "so much" for its brevity and clarity.